Chemical bonding of water: Molecular orbital theory versus valence bond theory

 Molecular Orbital Theory vs. Valence Bond Theory has been a topic of debate since the early to mid 1900s.
 Despite continued heated debate on which model more accurately depict the true bonding scheme of molecules, scientists now view MO and VB theories as complementary and teammates.
 With the development of modern high speed computers and advanced molecular modeling programs, both MO and VB theories are used widely today, though for generally different purposes.
 In general, MO theory can accurately predict the ground state energy of the system, the different electronic states energies of bonding and nonbonding orbitals, and magnetic and ionization properties in a straight forward manner.
 On the other hand, VB theory is traditionally useful for predicting bond angle and mechanism drawing.
 Modern valence bond theory can provide the same electronic information obtained by MO theory, though the process is more complicated.
 In addition, modern VB theory can also predict excited states energies in which MO theory cannot easily achieve.
-The truth is, both theories are equally important in understanding chemical bonding that while neither theory is completely comprehensive, the two together nonetheless provides a in-depth model for chemical bonds.
+The truth is, both theories are equally important in understanding chemical bonding that while neither theory is completely comprehensive, the two together nonetheless provide an in-depth model for chemical bonds.
 In the words of Roald Hoffmann: "Taken together, MO and VB theories constitute not an arsenal, but a tool kit...
 Insistence on a journey... equipped with one set of tools and not the other puts one at a disadvantage.
 Discarding any one of the two theories undermines the intellectual heritage of chemistry."